 There is a term in chronology called an era.
-It doesn't matter what year it's now it has to have it's sequence number, i.e. it has to be counted from some starting date.
+It doesn't matter what year it's now.
+It has to have its sequence number, i.e., it must be counted from some starting date.

-Actually, the term era is an abbreviation of latin phrase "ab exordio regni Augusti" i.e. "since the reigning of Augustus" (aera - era)
+Actually, the term era is an abbreviation of the Latin phrase "ab exordial Regni Augusti" i.e., "since the reigning of Augustus" (aera - era)

-Take notice that era can be real - when it comes from a real event, like since the reigning or unreal - when it comes from a mythical event, like the world creation.
+Take notice that era can be real - when it comes from a real event, like since the reigning or unreal - when it comes from a mythical event, as the world creation.

 We know one of such eras - Christian era or Anno Domini chronology.

 It was created by the Roman monk Dionysius Exiguus in circa VI AD.
 Then the so-called "Diocletian era", i.e., the numbering of years was since the reigning of Roman emperor Diocletian.

 Dionysius somehow calculated that the date of Christ's birth was 284 years before the Diocletian era.
 Dionysius era was adopted in all Christian Europe.